Who are you anyway?

 I’m a solid home cook, a gardener, a traveler, a reader, a British crime drama addict, and a world class hugger.

 Again with the philosophical Qs.
 I’m here for it.

 This is Dan Callaway Studio–a place for people who break into song in real life.

 You know that trope-y criticism of musical theatre–“I mean, nobody just breaks into song in real life.”
 Yes!
 In fact, some of us do.

 Well-meaning adults told us we were too much, too intense, too sensitive.
 We’re the ones who got Ns on our report cards for talking too much.

 So, this is the place where I teach you how to do that really well.
-The place where you learn to stand on that stage and turn carbon dioxide into warm, emotion-stirring music so that every person sitting in that dark theatre who was told they were too much can have a joyful, maybe even healing, experience.
+The place where you learn to stand on that stage and turn carbon dioxide into warm, emotion-stirring music so that every person sitting in that dark theatre who was told they were too much can have a joyful, healing experience.